Cozy Peach Kitchen

 • Add the peanut butter, eggs, and vanilla extract.
 Mix until smooth and cohesive.

-• Add 1 and ½ cups rolled oats, the oat flour, and baking soda.
+• Add 1 ½ cups rolled oats, the oat flour, and baking soda.
 Mix until just combined.

 • Fold in the M&Ms, white chocolate pretzels, peppermint bark, and sprinkles.
 Reserve a handful of add-ins to press into the tops of each cookie dough ball.